-This information is in addition to the information shared at the recent online safety workshops held in school and the information you can find on our school website.
+This information is in addition to the information shared via Seesaw and the further information you can find below.

-Following recent media stories regarding a viral story being shared on social media, we feel it is a good opportunity to raise awareness of the importance of online safety with our parents.
+There have been media stories regarding viral stories being shared on social media and we feel it is a good opportunity to raise awareness of the importance of online safety with our parents.
 We have sought advice and would like to share the following information with parents and carers.

 We appreciate that this story has created some anxiety amongst adults (and children and young people who have seen the images) however it’s important to recognise that most of the current concerns have been fuelled by the recent publicity.
 Credible reports about this issue are very rare, making it difficult for people to know precisely what is going on.
 Due to recent publicity it is likely that content is now being created and shared on popular social media apps to generate fear and panic.

 Viral stories such as this often contain graphic or distressing imagery; we strongly recommend this is not shared with children.
 It is also important to recognise that by mentioning specific challenges by name, we may encourage children to explore something that they were previously unaware of, either out of curiosity, or because they want to feel involved in what everyone is talking about.

 Online safety is an important part of keeping children safe at Balfour Infant School and is taught to all pupils.
 We address online safety in all Computing Lesson and as part of our PSHE curriculum.
 Our curriculum empowers children to become critical thinkers and to understand how they can stay safe and behave appropriately online, but we can only be successful in keeping children safe online if we work with you, as only you can monitor your child’s use of the internet and apps at home.
 Filters and safeguarding measures in school mean that your child will not be able to access this content in school time.

 - We would not recommend naming concerning challenges or sharing potentially frightening images specifically with children as this can cause them significant upset and distress.